Skilled Trades of West Alabama

 Apprenticeship and pre-apprenticeship programs registered by the Alabama Office of Apprenticeships and U. S. Department of Labor

-As of January 2022, Skilled Trades maintained an estimated 85% completion rate and employment placement.
+As of January 2023, Skilled Trades maintained an estimated 85% completion rate.

 Elevate's partnership with the Skilled Trades Academy will allow expansion of training in the construction trades for local citizens to gain meaningful employment, and impact unemployed and under-employed citizens.
 Elevate funding will directly benefit the students by contributing to their employability, career path definition, and sustained personal growth and development.

 Starting in the fall of 2022, The Skilled Trades Academy has partnered with the Tuscaloosa City Schools system to offer a 9 week elective course to local high school seniors.
 This course allows students the opporunity to earn credentials towards the OSHA 10 safety program, recieve their first aid CPR certificate, and it qualifies the student to enroll in the pre-aprenticeship program with the Skilled Trades Academy.

 To apply for the Skilled Trades of West Alabama pre-apprenticeship or apprenticeship programs, go to www.skilledtradesofwestalabama.com or call (205) 771-6655.

 Introduces additional professionally trained craftsmen into the workforce, in an effort to reduce labor supply shortages

 Promotes and develops skills that sustain successful careers

 Provides high school seniors with a head start towards mastering a trade

 “I came to Skilled Trades because I needed a job right out of high school.
 I wasn’t going to college and needed to work.
 Skilled Trades has provided the right opportunity to learn and be part of the electrical apprenticeship program.
 Because of Skilled Trades I now have a future.”